top of page

 First Congregational Church We Care Food Pantry

 We Care is a faith-based non-profit organization that has been serving the South Haven community for nearly 40 years providing over 35 programs to assist people in need.
-Prior to the holidays in the fall, the garden club holds a "white elephant" auction at their November meeting.
-The money raised at the event is matched up to $500 for the First Congregational Church food pantry.
+Prior to the holidays in the fall, the garden club holds a "white elephant" auction at their November meeting to support the First Congregational Church food pantry.

 Southwest Michigan Land Conservancy